The Vision of Escaflowne: Production

 Initially, Yasuhiro Imagawa was brought on board to direct.
 He is credited with coining the word "escaflowne", a Latin-based derivative of the word "escalation", that would be used in the title.
-Imagawa imagined a typical shōnen series that was heavily male-oriented and would feature a shapely heroine and dramatic battles.
+Imagawa imagined a series that was heavily male-oriented and would feature a shapely heroine and dramatic battles.
 However, he left the project before production started to direct Mobile Fighter G Gundam.
 Without a director, the series was put on hold and Kawamori left to work on other projects.
 After two years, Sunrise revisited the project and brought in relative newcomer Kazuki Akane as the new director.
-To broaden the potential audience, Akane decided to add more shōjo, or girl-oriented, elements to the series.
-The suggestive elements were removed, several of the male characters were given more bishōnen—"beautiful boy"—appearances, and the plot element around the tarot cards were added.
+To broaden the potential audience, Akane decided to add more girl-oriented elements to the series.
+The suggestive elements were removed, several of the male characters were given more "beautiful boy" appearances, and the plot element around the tarot cards were added.
 Akane also redesigned Hitomi, taking her from a curvy, air-headed, long-haired girl with glasses to a slim, athletic, short-haired and more intelligent and confident girl.
 With the series character designs finalized and the story set, Yoko Kanno was selected to write the songs for the series, including the background songs which she co-wrote with her then-husband Hajime Mizoguchi, with whom she had previously collaborated on the soundtrack for Please Save My Earth.
 Initially they found it difficult to score the series as the plot itself was still being reworked around the new concept, but the plot changes were finished in time for them to prepare the score and give the film the desired final "epic touch."
 16-year-old Maaya Sakamoto, fresh from a small role in the anime adaptation of Mizuiro Jidai, was selected not only as the voice of Hitomi, but also to sing the Escaflowne theme song.
 Kanno is noted as saying that Sakamoto is an ideal interpreter of her work.
 After this project, they continued to collaborate on many other works and some consider her work on The Vision of Escaflowne to be the launching point of Sakamoto's career.